How Will Scaramucci Stop Leaks? ‘You Leak When You’re Not Happy’ Via Fox Host [Opinion]

 “You leak when you’re not happy.”
-This sentence can conjure-up all kinds of bizarre visions in the mind’s eye and it probably did after it was said by a Fox News host today.
+This sentence can conjure up all kinds of bizarre visions in the mind’s eye and it probably did after it was said by a Fox News host today.
 There’s a new sheriff in town, Anthony Scaramucci, who has come out verbally swinging and ready to fire anyone and everyone if need be to stop the White House leaking.

-Fox News host, Neil Cavuto, who is a die-hard Trump supporter, is the person who had the revelation on air that “you leak when you’re not happy.”
-That sentence might sound like a bad ad for adult diapers at first, but Cavuto has tried, like many before him, to pin point the reason the White House is riddled with leakers.
+Fox News host Neil Cavuto, who is a die-hard Trump supporter, is the person who had the revelation on air that “you leak when you’re not happy.”
+That sentence might sound like a bad ad for adult diapers at first, but Cavuto has tried, like many before him, to pinpoint the reason the White House is riddled with leakers.
 Now with Anthony Scaramucci hot on the trail, will there be more unhappy people to perpetuate those leaks?

-Cavuto was making a point about those folks who disclose information despite knowing it’s not the right thing to do.
+Cavuto was making a point about those folks who disclose information, despite knowing that it’s not the right thing to do.
 What Cavuto was attempting to convey was those who are loyal and happy in their positions are probably not the folks leaking news from the White House.
 If the folks who are leaking the business going on behind the scenes at the White House are unhappy, would it make sense to take the chance of cultivating more unhappy people with threats of firing everyone?

-This was something that came out of Scaramucci’s alleged rant, he was ready to fire everyone, which was reported by a writer who hails from the New Yorker Magazine.
+This was something that came out of Scaramucci’s alleged rant, as he was ready to fire everyone, which was reported by a writer who hails from the New Yorker magazine.
 Scaramucci called the writer this week after he reported that Scaramucci was having dinner with Trump.
 The reporter knew about this dinner despite it not being a meeting disclosed to the public.
 Scaramucci wanted to know where this writer got his information, as this would be one of the people leaking White House news.
 Dinner leaking isn’t a high priority, but it’s a start as to who is talking to reporters.

 Imagine how quickly this guy would be fired in any other White House: https://t.co/GG9RvqiFwF